mangonnet/mangonnet.github.io/pages/research.md

 ### <a name="select works in progress"></a>select works in progress (with preliminary results)

-Mangonnet, J. **Crafting Property Rights in Abundant Resources: Labor Shocks and Elite Bargains in Imperial Brazil** (dissertation chapter)
+Mangonnet, J. **Crafting Property Rights in Abundant Resources: Labor Shocks and Elite Bargains in Imperial Brazil** (dissertation chapter).

-Bandiera, A., Larreguy, H., and J. Mangonnet. **Building Supporting Coalitions in Weak Autocracies: Evidence from Family Networks and Illegal Land Allocations in Paraguay, 1954-2003**
+Bandiera, A., Larreguy, H., and J. Mangonnet. **Building Supporting Coalitions in Weak Autocracies: Evidence from Family Networks and Illegal Land Allocations in Paraguay, 1954-2003**.

 Bandiera, A., Larreguy, H., and J. Mangonnet. **Do Property Rights Lead to More Engage Citizens?
-Evidence from Land Lotteries in Argentina**
+Evidence from Land Lotteries in Argentina**.

-Mangonnet, J. and M. Moseley. **Clientelism and Protest Buying in Argentina**
+Mangonnet, J. and M. Moseley. **Clientelism and Protest Buying in Argentina**.

 Mangonnet, J., Oré Quispe, S., and M. Sviatschi. **Do Criminal Incumbents Promote Illicit Markets?
-Evidence from a Regression Discontinuity Design in Peru**
+Evidence from a Regression Discontinuity Design in Peru**.